🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Slicing bread makes it easier to handle, easier to enjoy, and way easier to rub on your face.

-We’re going to slice up your Google Ads account into Single Keyword Ad Groups because segmentation makes your campaigns more manageable and easier to improve.
+You’ll want to slice up your Google Ads account into Single Keyword Ad Groups because segmentation makes your campaigns more manageable and easier to improve.

 Sliced neatly, your Google Ads campaigns start to look like this: